 - GPU: Intel HD 3000

 EA gets a lot of flak.
-It was rated as the most hated company in America two years in a row, after all.
+It was rated as the most despised company in America two years in a row, after all.
 However, it doesn't half know how to court a big audience.
 And that means making sure games like The Sims 4 work on just about everything.

-This infamous lifestyle sim even has a "laptop" mode designed for systems that can barely make it through the title screen of The Witcher 3.
+This infamous lifestyle sim even has a "laptop" mode created for systems that can barely make it through the title screen of The Witcher 3.
 The game itself is very much business as usual: you slog through a virtual life, making bucks and designing living rooms.
 Or doing your best to torture some poor virtual peon by locking them in an inescapable toilet.